vishrutkohli/mailman3/src/mailman/model/docs/users.rst

 ===============

-One of the pieces of information that a user links to is a set of email addresses they control, in the form of IAddress objects.
-A user can control many addresses, but addresses may be controlled by only one user.
+One of the pieces of information that a user links to is a set of email addresses they control, in the form of ``IAddress`` objects.
+A user can control many addresses, but addresses may be linked to only one user.

 The easiest way to link a user to an address is to just register the new address on a user object.